Noelle C. Dimitri

 Courses

-Dr. Dimitri’s teaching interests include clinical and healthcare practice.
-Specifically, Dr. Dimitri teaches the foundation clinical practice course (SW421A/B) and advanced healthcare practice courses (SW478 and SW0478).
+Dr. Dimitri’s teaching interests include clinical and healthcare practice and program evaluation.
+Specifically, Dr. Dimitri teaches the foundation Social Work Practice course (SW421A/B), Social Work Practice in Healthcare (SW478 and SW0478) and the advanced year Program Evaluation in Social Work (SWO509).

 Research/Special Projects